openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 In a Delete operation, both controllers would attempt to delete the same infrastructure.
 It is expected that this would not cause issue in most cases as the infrastructure provider should be able to handle multiple requests to delete the same object.
-Where Machine lifecycle hooks are in place on Machines, there should be mirrored across both APIs and should prevent either taking action until they are removed.
+Where Machine lifecycle hooks are in place on Machines, these should be mirrored across both APIs and should prevent either taking action until they are removed.
 Machine lifecycle hooks are expected to continue to function as expected.

 From this, it is imperative that we ensure Create operations are not reconciled by multiple Machine controllers to prevent the potential of leaking resources.